 edge art is shown and art, design and architecture books are published.

-address: 3-3-6 Hirano Koto-ku Tokyo 135-0023
+Address: 3-3-6 Hirano Koto-ku Tokyo 135-0023

 Japan

-website: http://www.andogallery.co.jp/en/gallery/artists/
+Website: http://www.andogallery.co.jp/en/gallery/artists/

 Art trace